johannes-b/monolith/Readme.md

-# Fearless Monolith to Microservices Migration – A guided journey
+﻿# Fearless Monolith to Microservices Migration – A guided journey

+This repository is a clone from [ticket-monster-msa/monolith](https://github.com/ticket-monster-msa/monolith) maintained by Christian Posta, who gave permission to reuse it for this cloud migration showcase.

-This project is a monorepo of projects that illustrate migrating a monolith application (TicketMonster) to microservices on Cloud Foundry.
+The repository is a monorepo of projects that illustrate migrating a monolith application (TicketMonster) to microservices on Cloud Foundry.
 For this journey, a blog post series explains the required concepts and best practices.
 Open the initial blog: [Fearless Monolith to Microservices Migration – A guided journey](https://blog-authoring.lab.dynatrace.org/news/blog/fearless-monolith-to-microservices-migration-a-guided-journey/) that guides you through the different stages in a structured manner.
 (A summary of the steps is shown in the Instructions section below.)

 ## Overview

-There are a series of projects* used to illustrate a migration to microservices from a Java EE monolith. (*more are comming as the blog series grows)
+There are a series of projects* used to illustrate a migration to microservices from a Java EE monolith. (*more are coming as the blog series grows)

 ### monolith
 The getting started experience begins with the [monolith](./monolith/README.md) project.
 In this project we deploy our monolith application and understand the domain, architecture, and structure of the application that will be the foundation for successive iterations.